The purpose of the VA ASLA Professional and Student Awards Program is:

 The jury process is blind.
 The identities of the entrant and creative team are not revealed to the jury.
 Jury members and their firms or agencies are not eligible to participate.

-Award recipients will be honored during an awards presentation ceremony to be held (in-person or virtually) in the fall of 2022.
+Award recipients will be honored during an awards presentation ceremony to be held (in-person or virtually) in the spring of 2024.
 All nominees agree to submit a .pdf file for a 24"x36" exhibition poster representing their project as described in their nomination, if they are selected to receive an award.
 (Additional information will be sent to award recipients.)

 ASLA Fellow, Members, Associate, or National Affiliate $150 per entry